 “In the end, it’s not the years in your life that count.
 It’s the life in your years.”

-I figure if individuals, like Lincoln, could face such health crisis and still continue to live a life and impact the world around them, I figured I can too.
+I figured, if individuals, like Lincoln, could face such health crisis and still continue to live a life and impact the world around them, I figured I could do the same.
 Perhaps it sounds odd, but I am actually grateful for the life I have been given, heart disease and all.
 I have accepted that I will be a cardiac patient for life and from this experience I can hopefully educate, motivate and inspire others.
 I figure you have two choices when you have to deal with a health crisis.
-Either succumb to it and allow it take control over you or accept your fate, deal with what it throws at you and fight hard to overcome the obstacles that it may throw your way.
+Either succumb to it and allow it take control of your life or accept your fate, deal with what it throws at you and fight hard to overcome the obstacles that it may throw your way.